 As we mark another Black History Month, it is important to remember our history, both good and bad.
 It is equally important that we face it with honesty and humility to move forward and truly create the “more perfect union” that our federal constitution asks of us.
 It is an attainable goal.
 In Southern Indiana, and around the nation, recommitting ourselves to that small task will continue to bring us closer to the dreams of those who came before us.

 If you’d like to learn more, you can learn about the significant milestones of Black history at Big Ben's D & M Restaurant at the Depot.
-In addition, the Carnegie Center of Art & History has two permanent exhibits about the Black experience as well as a virtual one.
+In addition, the Floyd County Carnegie Library Cultural Arts Center has two permanent exhibits about the Black experience as well as a virtual one.

 “Ordinary People, Extraordinary Courage: Men and Women of the Underground Railroad” tells the tale of New Albany’s Underground Railroad experience and reveals the contributions of ordinary people, both free and enslaved, who showed courage during that time.